-- 5. Including water conservation requirements in all investments in water and wastewater treatment facilities to save energy and to reduce emissions, including methane. - 6.
-Adding low-carbon requirements to all government procurement. - 7.
+Adding low-carbon requirements to all government procurement.

 Adopting the Energy Code for Buildings in the year it is released nationally and investing in training of inspectors to ensure adequate enforcement.
 The goal should be to: - a.
-Update national and provincial building codes for all new construction to meet nearly zero energy standards by 2025. - b.
-Require electric vehicle charging infrastructure and solar readiness - c.
+Update national and provincial building codes for all new construction to meet nearly zero emission standards by 2025. - b.
+Require electric vehicle charging infrastructure and solar readiness. - c.
 Establish a performance-based standard for retrofits, triggered by major renovation. - d.
 Incorporate the use of carbon sequestering or low-embodied carbon materials into building code requirements, and ensure that new construction and retrofitted buildings can withstand the changing climate by reflecting stronger winds and heavier rainfall in building codes. - e.
 Set best-in-class energy and water use standards for equipment and appliances. - f.
-Require home energy labeling and audits at point of sale, using the national EnerGuide protocol. - 8.
-Investing in formal and informal education and training that demonstrates to New Brunswickers the causes of climate change, the opportunities for all citizens to participate in solutions and that supports retraining and training of workers, particularly in the trades, including general contracting, electrical engineering, renewable energy technicians, software engineers (for Smart Grid and other electricity-related innovations).
-A just transition for workers should be a priority with displaced energy and electricity sector workers the first in line for training and work in low-carbon economy jobs. - 9.
-Adopting smart community land-use planning requirements and Smart City (integrated communications and telecommunications to manage infrastructure, transportation, and communications just like the Smart Grid manages the electricity internet and Industry 4.0 manages industrial processes more efficiently) to reduce climate pollution and to adapt to climate change impacts; encourage in our larger cities and towns investing in multi-modal transportation (encourage car sharing and shift to public transit, and active transportation (like walking, cycling). - 10.
-Assess the potential of Property Assessed Clean Energy (PACE) financing to help home and business owners who are reluctant to invest in energy upgrades due to a lack of available capital9.
+Require home energy labeling and audits at point of sale, using the national EnerGuide protocol.

+Investing in formal and informal education and training that demonstrates to New Brunswickers the causes of climate change and the opportunities for all citizens to participate in solutions, and that supports retraining and training of workers, particularly in the trades, including general contracting, electrical engineering, renewable energy technicians, software engineers (for Smart Grid and other electricity-related innovations).
+A just transition for workers should be a priority with displaced energy and electricity sector workers the first in line for training and work in low-carbon economy jobs, including in the clean electricity sector.
+A Climate Action Plan for New Brunswick

+Programs to increase the availability of local, sustainably produced food are good for the economy and lower greenhouse gas emissions associated with transporting food over long distances.

+Adopting smart community land-use planning requirements and Smart City (integrated communications and telecommunications to manage infrastructure, transportation, and communications just like the Smart Grid manages the electricity internet and Industry 4.0 manages industrial processes more efficiently) to reduce climate pollution and to adapt to climate change impacts; encourage in our larger cities and towns investing in multi-modal transportation (encourage car sharing and shift to public transit, and active transportation like walking, cycling).

+Assessing the potential of Property Assessed Clean Energy (PACE) financing to help home and business owners who are reluctant to invest in energy upgrades due to a lack of available capital.
 PACE uses property taxes as a repayment vehicle for financing energy improvements from public or private third party capital pools.
 The property tax assessment placed on the property for the term of the PACE contract stays with the property until it is repaid.
 In the event of a default, the municipality can exercise a tax impact against the property.
 This makes property assessed financing programs extremely secure, with low default rates.
 Access criteria are often based on the property value and history of tax payments and are often independent of a participant's personal credit.
-Thousands of PACE projects have been financed across the US since the start of the first programs, and thirty states now have enabling legislation in place.
+Thousands of PACE projects have been financed across the US since the start of the first programs, and 30 states now have enabling legislation in place.

-9 http://www.pacenation.us/